alexander-uspenskiy/terraform-demo/README.md

 ## Description

-Two servers with Ngnix web server in private subnet with Application Load Balancer, NAT (for egress trafic) and Internet Gateway - ready to use architecture
+The main.ts script creates two servers with Ngnix web server in private subnet with Application Load Balancer, NAT (for egress trafic) and Internet Gateway - ready to use architecture

 ## Architecture Diagram